fengxia41103/myblog/content/dev/pelican_theme.md

 </pre>

 Once this is set up, creating an individual page is simple.
-Just replace the "{% block content %}" with relevant content and you are done.
+Just replace the `{% block content %}` with relevant content and you are done.
-Take the "page.html" for example that displays all static pages such as "About.""
+Take the `page.html` for example that displays all static pages such as `About`.

 <pre class="brush:xml;">
 {% extends "layout.html" %}